 - Bake for 40 minutes.

-HOW TO MAKE THESE TURMERIC CHICKPEA CROUTONS (48 sec)
+WATCH HOW TO MAKE THESE TURMERIC ROASTED CHICKPEAS (48 sec)

 I personally prefer to buy dried chickpeas and cook them myself because I have noticed that I digest them better.